 We found 8 orthopedic surgeons who accept Kaiser Permanente HMO near Roseville, CA.

-Dr. Brian Fitzgerald is a hand surgeon and orthopedic surgeon in San Diego, CA. He attended medical school at Georgetown University School of Medicine.
-He accepts Kaiser Permanente insurance.
+Dr. Brian Fitzgerald is a San Diego, CA physician who specializes in hand surgery and orthopedics/orthopedic surgery.
+Dr. Fitzgerald attended medical school at Georgetown University School of Medicine.
+He takes Kaiser Permanente insurance.